Open Accessibility Menu

 Outpatient Rehabilitation and Physician Clinics

-Casa Colina’s Outpatient Services Center, and satellite Outpatient Azusa Center, features state-of-the-art equipment and is home to many innovative programs and services.
+Casa Colina’s Outpatient Services Center features state-of-the-art equipment and is home to many innovative programs and services.

-Our Physician Clinics are adjacent to well-appointed orthopedic and neurological gyms, where you’ll work closely with physical, occupational, and speech therapists with a variety of specialty certifications.
+Our Physician Clinics are adjacent to well-appointed orthopedic and neurological gyms, where residents work closely with physical, occupational, and speech therapists with a variety of specialty certifications.

 Pediatrics